-Although there have been many advances in the past decades in the problem-solving ability of machines, there have been few advances in the ability of machines to acquire representations of novel problems and tasks from natural language.
+Although there have been many advances in the past decades in the problem-solving ability of machines, there has been little advancement in the ability of machines to acquire representations of novel problems and tasks from natural language.
 The predominant method of communicating the problem space of tasks is through standard programming languages, such as Java, Lisp, or C++.
-Cognitive architectures, such as Soar (Laird, 2012), Icarus (Langley et al., 2004), FORR (Epstein, 2001) or ACT-R (Anderson, 2007) provide higher levels of abstraction; however, the user must still program the tasks at the symbol level, using symbol structures that are specific to the given architecture and must include detailed instructions for coordinating the architecture's processing components and memories as opposed to only describing the structure of the task.
+Cognitive architectures, such as Soar (Laird 2012), Icarus (Langley et al. 2004), FORR (Epstein 2001) or ACT-R (Anderson 2007) provide higher levels of abstraction; however, the user must still program the tasks at the symbol-level, using symbol structures that are specific to the given architecture and must include detailed instructions for coordinating the architecture's processing components and memories as opposed to only describing the structure of the task.

-Our long-term goal is to create taskable agents (Langley, Laird, & Rogers, 2009) - independent intelligent agents that can perform a wide variety of tasks and can learn new tasks while they are behaving in the world, no longer a prisoner to their original programming.
-The more immediate goal is to take an important step toward general taskable agents by developing agents that learn from interactive instruction with humans via constrained natural language.
+Our long-term goal is to create taskable agents (Langley, Laird, Rogers 2009) - independent intelligent agents that can perform a wide variety of tasks and can learn new tasks while they are behaving in the world, no longer a prisoner to their original programming.
+The more immediate goal of our research is to take an important step toward general taskable agents by developing agents that learn from interactive instruction with humans via constrained natural language.

 General taskability, especially in agents embodied in the real world, is extremely challenging.
-It requires the integration of many areas of AI, including natural language processing, dialog management, object recognition and perception, actuation, language and concept grounding, spatial reasoning, knowledge representation, and general problem solving.
-Moreover, it requires that an agent operationalize an external description of a task, converting it into a representation where it can attempt to solve it.
-Recent progress in AI, and more specifically in cognitive architectures, makes us optimistic that we now have sufficient understanding of these capabilities and their integration so it is possible to create robotic agents that can learn to understand and solve novel tasks through interactive instruction.
+It requires the integration of many areas of AI including natural language processing, dialog management, object recognition and perception, actuation, language and concept grounding, spatial reasoning, knowledge representation, and general problem solving.
+Moreover, it requires that an agent can operationalize an external description of a task, converting it into a representation where it can attempt to solve it.
+Recent progress in AI, as well as more specifically in cognitive architectures, makes us optimistic that we now have sufficient understanding of these capabilities and their integration so that it is possible to create robotic agents that can learn to understand and solve novel tasks through interactive instruction.

-In this paper, we describe an agent that we have named Rosie (RObotic Soar Instructable Entity).
-Rosie can learn the formulation of a novel task, not a specific policy for controlling behavior in a task, but the definition of the task itself.
+In the work describe here, Rosie learns the formulation of a novel task, not a specific policy for controlling behavior in a task, but the definition of the task itself.
 Thus, Rosie learns a description of the task actions, as well as descriptions of goal and failure states, and then uses those descriptions to perform the task.
 In other prior work on taskable agents, such as by Langley et al. (2010) and Allen et al. (2007), a human teaches a specific policy for solving a task, such as giving directions to a location.
-These approaches teach a solution to a problem, rather than teaching the problem specifications, which is sufficient for tasks where there is a single, fixed solution for all problem instances.
-However, it is not applicable to tasks where the solution depends on the initial state of the problem or an opponent's actions, and where problem solving and search are necessary, such as in many puzzles and games.
+These approaches teach a solution to a problem, rather than teaching the problem specifications.
+Such an approach is sufficient for tasks where there is a single, fixed solution for all problem instances.
+However, it is not applicable to tasks where the solution is dependent on variations in the initial state of the problem or an opponent's actions, and where problem solving and search are necessary, such as in many puzzles and games.

-Not surprisingly, we initially focus on developing an agent that can learn simple spatial games and puzzles, such as Tower of Hanoi, Tic-Tac-Toe, Connect-3, and the Knight's Tour.
+Not surprisingly, in our work we initially focus on developing an agent that can learn simple spatial games and puzzles, such as Towers of Hanoi, Tic-tac-toe, Connect-3, and the Knight's Tour.
 There are many advantages to starting with games.
-They include complex spatial relations with many different constraints, objects, and goals that are reflective of many real world tasks.
-Games are well structured, have clearly defined problem spaces and goals, and require problem solving to play or solve.
-For the remainder of this paper, we often refer to games and puzzles as tasks.
+Games include complex spatial relations with many different constraints, objects, and goals that are reflective of many real world tasks.
+Games are well structured, have clearly defined problem spaces and goals, and they require problem solving to play or solve.
+For the remainder of this paper, we will often refer to games and puzzles as tasks.